 In closing, I would like to again share our school climate goals.
 Please do not hesitate to contact me if I can clarify any of our goals with you.
-We will publish new goals and strategies in August of 2018.

-Objective: Continue to maintain at least a 96.8% attendance rate for all students and all student subgroups for the 2016-2017 year.
+Objective: Continue to maintain at least 95.0% attendance rate for all students and all student subgroups for the 2019-2020 year.
+Teacher and Administrator Quality

-Goal 5: Maintain 100% of teachers as highly qualified from 2012-2018.
+Goal 5: Maintain 100% of teachers as highly qualified from 2019-2023.

 Objective: Continue to meet qualification criteria for 100% of teachers in all areas of certification.